How to make simple shutters & simple rules to follow

 After our home build, we had a lot of leftover scraps and leftover projects.
 So we used those scraps to finish up those projects ourselves to save a bit of money.
 Our window shutters were one of those projects.

-I get asked about where we bought the shutter and for a tutorial often, so I thought I’d put together some step-by-step instructions.
+I get asked about where we bought ours and for a tutorial often, so I thought I’d put together some step-by-step instructions.

 And as a home designer, I have some pretty strong thoughts about the right and wrong ways to put shutters on your home.
-Everywhere I go I see people breaking shutter design rules.
+Everywhere I go I see people breaking a few critical design rules.
 And just like I tell my kids, just because others are doing it doesn’t make it okay.
-So I’ll also be showing examples of ways NOT to do shutters and how to do them correctly.
+So I’ll also be showing examples of ways NOT to do this perfect window accessory and how to do them correctly.

 Our Shutter Paint Color